thangbui/variational_biases_bnn/readme.md

 ### Example

-We can now run AIS and MFVI on a toy regression task to create figure 2 as in the [workshop paper](http://bayesiandeeplearning.org/2021/papers/62.pdf):
+We can now run AIS and MFVI on a toy regression task to create figure 2 in the [workshop paper](http://bayesiandeeplearning.org/2021/papers/62.pdf):

 ```bash
 python example.py